Client Focus Q&A: Checkd Media

 4. Tell us about your typical working day?

 Well each day is usually different but I usually get up at 6:30am and get a train in to work.
 I grab a bowl of porridge and check my emails before 8am.
 I like to get into the office before anyone else, just for a bit of thinking time and all that.
 Then my day is usually made up of meetings with the managers or potential new clients, I like to get involved in most areas of the business.
 Home for 6:30pm then it’s either, football training, dinner, pub or gym.
 Repeat 5 times a week!

 5. Highlight for CheckdMedia over the last 12 months?

-In the last 12 months we’ve seen 32% growth Y.O.Y, increased headcount by 42%, made an acquisition, took on a number of new partners and managed to remain sane in the mix of it all!
-We are creating a highly motivated and skilled team, and take pride in our policy of recruiting mainly people who are on the very first rungs of their career ladder.
-They work hard and we reward them with external events, such as this year’s Chester Race Day trip, or our Dublin trip.
-To say those trips were eventful, would be an understatement!
+In the last 12 months we’ve seen 40% growth Y.O.Y, increased headcount by 42%, made an acquisition and taken on a number of new partners.
+We are creating a highly motivated and highly skilled team, and are employing people with great CV’s who can bring experience and make us a stronger unit.
+Our staff work extremely hard and we reward them with external events, such as a trip to Chester Race Day or Dublin which we laid on in 2017.

 6. What are the business plans for the year ahead?